hamanth064/gpu-performance-analytics/README.md

 ---

-## 📄 License

-MIT License — free to use, modify, and distribute.

----

-*Built as a portfolio project demonstrating data engineering, performance analytics, anomaly detection, and full-stack Python development skills.*
+*Built as a portfolio project demonstrating data engineering, performance analytics*